Settling the genus of the $n$-prism: Introduction

 Proving the Map Color Theorem~\cite{RingelYoungs,Ringel-MapColor} of Ringel, Youngs, \emph{et al.}\ amounts to demonstrating that the complete graph $K_n$ can be drawn without crossings in the surface of genus

 matching a lower bound derived from the Euler polyhedral equation.
 As one of several possible followups to this classic result, one can ask about the genus $\gamma(G)$ of other related families of dense graphs.
-The $n$-prism graphs $K_n \times K_2$ is one such possible direction, and they are the graphs formed by taking two copies of $K_n$ and adding the edges of a perfect matching between the two graphs.
-Ringel~\cite{Ringel-nPrism} calculated the following lower bound on the genus of this family of graphs:
+One such direction is the family of $n$-prism graphs $K_n \times K_2$, the graphs formed by taking two copies of $K_n$ and adding the edges of a perfect matching between the two graphs.
+Ringel~\cite{Ringel-nPrism} calculated the following lower bound on the genus of these graphs:

-\begin{proposition}[Ringel~\cite{Ringel-nPrism}] For $n \geq 2$, \end{proposition}
+\begin{proposition}[Ringel~\cite{Ringel-nPrism}] For $n \geq 3$, \end{proposition}

-He went on to describe embeddings that matched this lower bound for all $n \not\equiv 5, 9 \pmod{12}$ using known constructions, and conjectured that the lower bound is attained in these missing cases, except for $n=5$.
-In this exceptional graph, there are two disjoint copies of the nonplanar graph $K_5$, so its genus must be at least 2.
-We show with computer assistance that $n = 9$ is the only other counterexample (Proposition~\ref{prop-n9}) and construct embeddings matching this lower bound for all the remaining cases (Corollaries \ref{cor-c5} and \ref{cor-c9}), yielding the following formula:
+He went on to describe embeddings that matched this lower bound for all $n \not\equiv 5, 9 \pmod{12}$ using previously known embeddings, conjecturing that the lower bound is attained in these missing cases, except when $n = 5$.
+In this anomalous graph $K_5 \times K_2$, there are two disjoint copies of the nonplanar graph $K_5$, so its genus must be at least 2.
+We show, with computer assistance, that $n = 9$ is the only other counterexample and construct embeddings matching the lower bound for all the remaining graphs, yielding the following formula:

 \begin{theorem} For all $n \geq 2$, the genus of $K_n \times K_2$ is

 \end{theorem}